Baudin999/ZDragon_Old_002/docs/common_usecases_01_logical_data_model.md

 ## Evolving your information

 Now that we have definitions of our core concepts we can start dicecting the text we've written to figure out the "Peripherals".
-There are many ways of going about finding these entities.
+"Peripherals" are entities which did not start our exploration into the subject matter but are important enough to clarify and describe.
+There are many ways of going about finding these peripheral entities.

 The best idea, in our opinion, is doing interviews with subject matter experts and distilling the most used _nouns_.
 We recommend making the most used nouns bold so that they stick out in text.

 > Markdown: surrounding a selection of words with two '\*\*' will make the selection **bold**.